-The AIFM has appointed Mr Sam Stewart, an employee of AML Solutions, to act as money laundering reporting officer ("MLRO").
+The AIFM has appointed Ms Rachel Martin, an employee of Amundi Ireland Ltd, to act as money laundering reporting office ("MLRO") from 1 October 2021.
+The previous MLRO up to 30 September 2021, was Mr Sam Stewart, an employee of AML Solutions Ltd.